-Habitat: Barn Owls like to live in open woodland, heaths and moors than forested country.
+Habitat: Barn Owls like to live in open woodland, heaths and moors rather than in forested country.
 They usually roost by day in tree hollows but have also been found in caves, wells, out-buildings or thick foliage.

-Population: Over the past 30 years there has been a decrease in numbers however the population now seems to have stabilised.
+Population: Over the past 30 years there has been a decrease in numbers, however the population now seems to have stabilised.

 Lifespan: The average life expectancy of a Barn Owl is 4 to 5 years in the wild.

 Diet: The main diet for the Barn Owl is the Short-tailed Vole; other rodents include shrews, wood mice and young rats.